bamidev/browser-window/docs/GETTING-STARTED.md

-# Getting Started on Windows
+# Getting Started

 _Browser Window_ currently relies on [CEF3](https://bitbucket.org/chromiumembedded/cef/wiki/Home).
-You will also need [cmake](https://cmake.org/), which you can download [here](https://cmake.org/download/).
+You will also need [cmake](https://cmake.org/).
-And you will need _Visual Studio_.
+And on Windows, you will also need _Visual Studio_.
 You can download the free _Community_ version [here](https://visualstudio.microsoft.com/vs/).

 If you want to set up CEF by building it from source, take a look at [this](https://bitbucket.org/chromiumembedded/cef/wiki/MasterBuildQuickStart.md).
-However, it will take a lot of time, memory and disk space.
+However, it will take a lot of effort and time, memory & disk space for the compilation process.

 ## Using the binary distribution